Understanding the Predicate Offences to prevent money laundering

 Identifying and Reporting Predicate Offences in UAE

-Cabinet Decision No. (10) Of 2019 Concerning the Implementing Regulation of Decree Law No. (20) of 2018 on Anti-Money Laundering and Combating the Financing of Terrorism and Illegal Organisations requires Financial Institutions (FIs) and Designated Non-Financial Businesses and Professions (DNFBPs) to report a suspicious transaction to the Financial Intelligence Unit (FIU) if they suspect the commission of a crime.
+Cabinet Resolution No. (134) of 2025 Concerning the Implementing Regulation of Decree Law No. (10) of 2025 on Anti-Money Laundering and Combating the Financing of Terrorism and Illegal Organisations requires Financial Institutions (FIs) and Designated Non-Financial Businesses and Professions (DNFBPs) to report a suspicious transaction to the Financial Intelligence Unit (FIU) if they suspect the commission of a crime.

 FIs and DNFBPs are thus required to give effect to indicators which can be used to identify the suspicion of the occurrence of a crime for the purpose of reporting to the FIU.
 Such indicators must also be updated from time to time.